zhcz/LennonMusic/README.md

 </p>
 <h1 align="center">Lennon</h1>

-📱 Free to use static generated landing page template for your mobile app

 ## Lennon
 Music App
 I built a music app using SwiftUI for the purpose of practicing SwiftUI